 - People can receive food, water, and shelter

-- Everything takes places indoors in a controlled environment
+- Everything takes place indoors in a controlled environment.

 - Showers and electricity are available